moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 ## Step 3: Install Xubuntu in the VirtualBox

   - `Machine->New` and follow the prompts.
-I recommend at least 2GB of ram and at least 25 GB of disc space, if you plan to use latest monero in the VirtualBox.
+I recommend at least 2GB of RAM and at least 25 GB of disc space, if you plan to use latest monero in the VirtualBox.
   - Install Xubuntu as you would normally do it.
+In this example, I called it u1555.
   - Install any software you need now (stuff needed to compile latest monero), before connecting the Xubuntu to the Whonix gateway.
 Its much faster now, than updating and install everything through tor.
   - You can also install guest additions.
-But again, using non offical Whonix workstation can reduce your security.

-## Step 4: Change Xubuntu's network to use Whonix network.
+## Step 4: Change Xubuntu's network to use Whonix network

  - `Machine->Settings->Network` and change Adapter 1 from NAT into Internal Network.
  - Make sure that the Name is Whonix.

 ![Network setup](https://raw.githubusercontent.com/moneroexamples/xubuntu-vm-through-whonix-gateway/master/img/network_setup.jpg)

-## Step 5: Remove dhcp auto-configuraion packages from Xubuntu.
+## Step 5: Remove dhcp auto-configuraion packages from Xubuntu

 You can make VirtualBox snapshot here, just in case something does not work later on, and you would like to undo the changes.